- Biological Inventions

 Facts of the case:

-Myriad, is the assignee of US5753441 which covered specific mutations of the BRCA1 gene, US5747282 talked about method of diagnosis, US5837492 covered BRCA2 gene and not only sequence of the gene but also use of it for diagnosis, risk prediction, screening/ therapy and US5709999 covered the gene itself, protein and possible diagnostic kits.
+Myriad, is the assignee of US5753441 which covered specific mutations of the BRCA1 gene, US5747282 talked about method of diagnosis, US5837492 covered BRCA2 gene and not the only sequence of the gene but also use of it for diagnosis, risk prediction, screening/ therapy, and US5709999 covered the gene itself, protein and possible diagnostic kits.

 Myriad alleged patent infringement against Ambry for many claims.
-Six claims were at issue in the appeal, and requesting a preliminary injunction against Ambry.
+Six claims were at issue in the appeal and requesting a preliminary injunction against Ambry.
 Four of six claims on appeal were directed to DNA primers, which are “short, synthetic, single-stranded DNA molecules that bind specifically to intended target nucleotide sequences” (primer claims).
-Further, remaining two claims were method claims reciting comparisons of the wild-type BRCA sequences with the patient’s BRCA sequences.
+Further, the remaining two claims were method claims reciting comparisons of the wild-type BRCA sequences with the patient’s BRCA sequences.

 - S. Court of Appeals for the Federal Circuit invalidated a number of Myriad’s composition or method claims and matter claims as directed to patent-ineligible subject matter under 35 U.S.C. § 101gene.
 The Federal Circuit found that composition claims covering DNA primers that bind to specific nucleotide sequences were directed to naturally occurring products of nature.
 It was also found out found that the method claims covering comparison of wild-type DNA sequences to patients’ DNA sequences were directed to the abstract idea of comparing DNA sequences and lacked any inventive concept.